TobiasDev/relaxed-dark-vs-code/README.md

 - [ ] The text colors used for code will need to be tweaked as I use this for my daily coding and notice issues or improvements
 - [ ] Terminal text colors are still using the default VS Code colors
 - [ ] There are sections of the app that isn't themed yet
+- [ ] I need to update / add some new colors since I'm running into issues themeing other apps with the "Relaxed Dark" colors.
+See [Relaxed Dark Color Palette](https://github.com/TobiasDev/relaxed-dark-vs-code/blob/main/relaxed-dark-color-palette.md)

 # General "Relaxed Dark" Theme planning
 Once I'm happy with my VS Code theme, I would like to implement this in more of my daily apps.
 There is no time-frame on this, and it could be that this never happens.
 However, if I keep going with this theme, these are the other apps I would like to implement a version of this theme in.